Shame

 What does life without shame feel like?

-Without shame running the show, you don’t have to constantly edit yourself.
+Without shame being your dominant, go to way of thinking, you don’t have to constantly edit yourself.
 You can admit to being an honest and flawed human, just like everyone else, and still worthy.
 Shame loses its grip when you stop seeing yourself as the problem and start treating yourself as someone worth protecting.

 Healing from shame doesn’t mean you never feel it again, it means you no longer build your life around avoiding it.